 There are significant holdings of works by 'Manchester Impressionist' Adolphe Valette.
 Valette studied and eventually taught at the Manchester School of Art during the early 20th century, numbering Lowry among his pupils.

 The Craft and Design gallery offers a changing programme of exhibitions and encompasses international contemporary art, historic works, decorative arts, craft and fashion.

 A 14th-century crucifixion, thought to be by Duccio, was funded in 1985 and offers a vivid window into the Gospel narrative.
 Radiant with colour and activity, its attribution may be in question but not its quality.

 George Stubbs's lively Cheetah and Stag with Two Indians was commissioned by the Governor-General of Madras, who had donated the cheetah to George III in 1764.
 The scene is tense with anticipation, the softly pastoral quality of the landscape adding to the exoticism of the foreground figures.

-If you're in need of sustenance, there's a choice between the more formal restaurant " offering hot meals made from locally sourced products " and the Gallery Café, which offers the usual selection of light meals and snacks.
+For sustenance, there's a choice between the more formal restaurant offering hot meals made from locally sourced products and the Gallery Café, which offers the usual selection of light meals and snacks.